Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

    .. note::

       - Each contributor has to create their own PR and sign the CLA.
-      - Please mention the Language that you'd like to contribute to in the PR summary.
+      - Please mention the language that you'd like to contribute to in the PR summary.
-      - If you have an open issue for language request, please add the issue link to the PR.
+      - If you have an open issue for a language request, please add the issue link to the PR.
 #.
 You will be asked to sign the Qiskit Contributors License Agreement (CLA);
    please do so.